prag-webrtc/proposal/stolley-sample-chapter.md

 [FIGURE PLACEHOLDER]

 As a genuine peer-to-peer technology, the architecture of WebRTC just about eliminates the need for a server.
-The suite of APIs that comprises WebRTC are all implemented natively in the browser.
+The suite of APIs that comprises WebRTC is  implemented natively in the browser.
 (There are server, OS, and even smart-device implementations of WebRTC, too, but they represent very different use cases, and are beyond the scope of this book.)
 Once a connection is established, WebRTC in the browser enables any two peers to directly exchange data, including streaming media, without that data ever touching a web server.
 This is the browser-to-browser web.

 ### Peer-to-Peer Connections Must Be Negotiated
 Of course, there’s one little hitch: WebRTC is peer-to-peer *once a connection is established.* RTC peer connections take a little bit of work to establish, of course, and usually with the aid of a server.